 Ross Bridge Renaissance Hotel

 Nat.
-Executive Women's Association
+Exec.
+Women's Association

 An expert musician, Bobby "plays anything that aint tied down" quips Jerry.
 But it is probably his physical humor that has endeared himself to Three On A String audiences throughout the years.

 Bobby has found a niche as a music historian.
 His series of "Homespun Songs of the Civil War" has been featured in many publications and won numerous awards.
 His work with Ken Burns, Florentine Films is extensive.
 "I have two passions." says Horton.
 "Music and history.
 I've been able to combine the two and do something I love to do. ."